kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- END SLIDES -->

 <!-- BEGIN SLIDES -->
-With docx files unfortunately, you cannot specify a template (at the time of writing this post).
+With docx files unfortunately, you cannot specify a template (at least not at the time of writing this post).
 You can however, specify a reference-docx :

 * `--reference-docx=reference.docx` : docx for reference styles